Toasting the New Year

 - Pomegranate-flavored vodka: An intense taste of pomegranate in vodka form.
-If Rosh HaShannah falls late in the season, infuse your own!
+If Rosh Hashanah falls late in the season, infuse your own!

 Symbolic food incorporated:

 For the (dairy) caramel, over a high heat, cook one part water with two parts sugar and a splash of an acid such as lemon.
 I used Calvados instead, which worked well.
-When golden brown, but not burnt add room temperature or warm cream until to desired texture.
+When golden-brown, but not burnt, add room temperature or warm cream until you get the desired texture.
 Warm slightly if it goes hard.
 Add butter by the teaspoon if you would like a richer texture.